How Do I Fix Broken Clawfoot Tub Feet?

 I would suggest you replace all four feet with a new cradle and foot set from Randolph Morris.
 They come in a ball and claw or lion paw style.
 These would be a great alternative.

-Alternatively, you could get rid of your tub and replace it with a new one.
-I would not recommend this unless your current tub is in need of refinishing or you were planning on replacing it anyway.
+Alternatively, you could get rid of your cast iron or acrylic tub and replace it with a new clawfoot tub.
+I would not recommend this unless your current clawfoot tub is in need of refinishing or you were planning on replacing it anyway.
 I have no idea what your tub is worth, but unless it is a truly rare piece, it will only be worth $50 - $500 depending on condition.
 The two broken feet in the back will drop the tub value quite a bit.

 Thanks for the question,